Skip advert

 Advertisement - Article continues below

 With such a small price bump over the E-3008, we think many potential buyers will skip right past its smaller stablemate and go straight for its more practical E-5008.
-Peugeot thinks so too, because it’s considering launching a five-seat version for customers who know the third-row seats will never see any use.
+Peugeot thinks so too, because the brand’s UK boss has confirmed to Auto Express that it will be introducing a five-seat option for customers who know the third-row seats will never see any use.

-For now, every E-5008 will come with seven seats as standard, along with a 21-inch curved HD screen, wireless Apple CarPlay and Android Auto, LED headlights, ambient lighting, a wireless smartphone charger, keyless entry and start, a reversing camera, and rear parking sensors.
-Upgrading from Allure to GT trim – the only two trim options – will add Alcantara upholstery, a hands-free powered tailgate, heated front seats, and adaptive cruise control.
+For now, every E-5008 will come with seven seats as standard, along with a 21-inch curved HD screen, wireless Apple CarPlay and Android Auto, ambient lighting, a wireless smartphone charger, keyless entry and start, three-zone climate control, a reversing camera and rear parking sensors.
+Upgrading from Allure to GT trim – the only specs available – adds a hands-free powered tailgate, heated front seats and steering wheel, Alcantara upholstery, adaptive Pixel LED headlights, and adaptive cruise control.

 Electric motor, drive & performance